January 16

 Rucker’s advice for up-and-coming chefs looking for a taste of what he’s accomplished?

 “Don’t look for the perfect job,” he says.
-“Find a place that makes as many things from scratch as you can.
+“Find a place that makes as many things from scratch as it can.
 Go in, hang out, and stage.”
-Staging, from the French word stagiaire, is a type of working interview in another chef’s kitchen where the prospective cook is able to follow and to learn, as well as show off what they already know.
+Staging, from the French word stagiaire, is a type of working interview in another chef’s kitchen where the prospective cook can follow and learn and show off what they already know.

 According to Rucker, attitude is the most important component of a successful chef.
-The line cook who is always smiling, who asks questions, and who isn’t afraid to step up and take on any and all responsibilities is the cook who learns the most.
+The line cook who is always smiling, asks questions and isn’t afraid to step up and take on any and all responsibilities learns the most.
 At the same time, however, Rucker cautions cooks to be patient.

 “As long as you’re learning and being pushed, you’re in a good spot.
 As soon as you aren’t being pushed and you lose that motivation, it’s time to move on.
 Have absolutely no misconceptions; it takes a lot of skill, a lot of hard work, and a lot of skill – and then a shitload more luck.”

-While Rucker may credit both his luck and his timing, one thing is certain.
-He has worked hard in his blazing ascent to the top of Portland’s food scene, both personally and professionally.
+While Rucker may credit his success with his luck and timing, one thing is certain.
+He has worked hard in his blazing ascent to the top of Portland’s food scene, personally and professionally.
 He wakes up at 4 a.m. daily.
 He gives himself the time he needs before work to be with his family.
 He constantly seeks inspiration from the world around him.
 He knows where his strengths lie and how to focus on his priorities.

 “I love restaurants.
 The interactions are great.
-There’s the energy, and there’s creation happening, and you’ve got people who are excited to come in and create with me and we’re able to work in a place where we can listen to the music we want to listen to, and crack the jokes we want to crack, and yet still be really serious and passionate about what we’re doing.
+There’s the energy and creation happening, and you’ve got people excited to come in and create with me.
+We’re able to work in a place where we can listen to the music we want to listen to and crack the jokes we want to crack while still being really serious and passionate about what we’re doing.
 I create the world I want to exist in.”

 There’s nothing better than that.